Sursock bronze: Cult of Jupiter Heliopolitanus

-Jupiter Optimus Maximus Heliopolitanus (Iovi Optimo Maximo Heliopolitano; shortened IOMH) was a syncretic supreme deity worshipped in the Great Temple of Baalbek, located in modern-day Lebanon.
+Jupiter Heliopolitanus (or Heliopolitan Jupiter) was the syncretic supreme deity worshipped in the Great Temple of Baalbek, located in modern‑day Lebanon.
+In Latin sources he appears as Jupiter Optimus Maximus Heliopolitanus (Iovi Optimo Maximo Heliopolitano), often abbreviated as IOMH.
 His cult evolved from the Canaanite religion, specifically from the worship of Baal-Hadad, an ancient storm and fertility god worshiped in various regions of the Levant, including Canaan and Syria.
-Baal, meaning "lord", "owner", or "master", was a title applied to various local deities; it is attested as a divine name in third-millennium BC texts, with the earliest known reference appearing in a deity list from Abu Salabikh, an archaeological site in Iraq.
-Hadad, in particular, was known as the god of rain, thunder, and storms, associated with agricultural fertility, and was often depicted holding a whip and thunderbolt.
-Modern scholarship largely identifies Baal with Hadad, suggesting the name Baal (Lord) was adopted as a reverent alias when Hadad's cult grew in importance, rendering his true name too sacred to be spoken aloud by anyone except the high priest.
-This practice was parallelled in other cultures where substitute titles were used for deities whose names were considered too holy, such as "Bel" for Marduk among the Babylonians and "Adonai" for Yahweh.
-While a number of scholars (Note: In his definition of "Baal" in Die Religion in Geschichte und Gegenwart Otto Eissfeldt observes that many Old Testament passages, as well as extra-biblical sources such as the Amarna letters and Ugaritic texts, show that the deity referred to as Baal was frequently identified with the storm and weather god Hadad.
+(Note: Andreas Kropp offers a counterargument, denying a pre-Roman root or character of the Heliopolitan gods, including Jupiter.
+In his 2009 paper, he examines the role of the Ituraean tetrarchs of Chalcis as high priests in the development of Heliopolis and its cults, and proposes that the creation of the supreme god Jupiter Optimus Maximus Heliopolitanus followed the political and cultural disruption created by the establishment of Roman military colonies in Berytus and Heliopolis by Augustus in 15 BC.)
+Baal, meaning 'lord', 'owner', or 'master', was a title applied to various Levantine deities; it is attested as a divine name in third-millennium BC texts, with the earliest known reference appearing in a deity list from Abu Salabikh, an archaeological site in Iraq.
+Hadad was known in particular as the god of rain, thunder, and storms, associated with agricultural fertility, and was often depicted holding a whip and thunderbolt.
+Modern scholarship largely identifies Baal with Hadad, suggesting the name Baal was adopted as a reverent alias when Hadad's cult grew in importance, rendering his true name too sacred to be spoken aloud by anyone except the high priest.
+This practice was paralleled in other cultures where substitute titles were used for deities whose names were considered too holy, such as "Bel" for Marduk among the Babylonians and "Adonai" for Yahweh among the Israelites.
+Some scholars, however, propose an alternative reconstruction, (Note: In his 1957 definition of "Baal" in Die Religion in Geschichte und Gegenwart, Otto Eissfeldt observes that many Old Testament passages, as well as extra-biblical sources such as the Amarna letters and Ugaritic texts, show that the deity referred to as Baal was frequently identified with the storm and weather god Hadad.
 In Le Antiche divinità semitiche, Mitchell Dahood suggests that Baal and Hadad are essentially the same deity, with Baal being the West Semitic name and Hadad the East Semitic name; an identification is supported by linguistic and textual evidence, including parallels in Ugaritic and Akkadian sources.
-John Day further clarifies that, although it was sometimes thought that “the Baals” referred to distinct local Canaanite deities, the Ugaritic texts show that Baal (“the Lord”) was an epithet, later a personal name, of Hadad, meaning that the various local Baals were in fact manifestations of this single god.) propose that Baal was an indigenous Canaanite deity whose cult was identified with or absorbed aspects of Hadad's, by the first millennium BC, Hadad and Baal were regarded as distinct deities: Hadad was primarily venerated by the Aramaeans, while Baal was venerated by the Phoenicians and other Canaanites.
+John Day further clarifies that, although it was sometimes thought that "the Baals" referred to distinct local Canaanite deities, the Ugaritic texts show that Baal was an epithet, later a personal name, of Hadad, meaning that the various local Baals were in fact manifestations of this single god.) arguing that Baal was an indigenous Canaanite deity whose cult was identified with or absorbed aspects of Hadad's.
+Despite this, by the first millennium BC, Hadad and Baal were regarded as distinct deities: Hadad was primarily venerated by the Aramaeans, while Baal was venerated by the Phoenicians and other Canaanites.